ingydotnet/package-py/README.rst

 DON'T INSTALL THIS PACKAGE (``package``)!!!

-Well OK, you can install it if you want. ``package`` isn't meant to be installed like normal Python packages.
+``package`` isn't meant to be installed like normal Python packages.
 It is meant to be copied and distributed as a part of other Python packages.

 The best thing to do is to to ``git clone`` it from GitHub, and put it beside the other packages that you package for Python::

     git clone git://github.com/ingydotnet/package-py.git

+The second best thing to do is get the latest `package-#.#.#.tar.gz` from http://pypi.python.org/pypi/package/, untar it and rename the directory to `package-py`.

 Then follow the instructions given below.